 Allen Fee, C.P.C.U., a lifelong Hutchinson resident, is the CEO of Fee Insurance Group.
 He began his career with the family business upon graduating from KU in 1984.
 Over the years, Allen has served as chairman for several organizations including: the Kansas Cosmosphere and Space Center, United Way, Rotary and the Chamber of Commerce.
 His involvement on the hospital's board is personal.
 All four of his children were born at Hutchinson Regional and his family experienced the death of his father at the hospital in 2003.
 He recognizes how valuable Hutchinson is to the community and its future and he brings a unique understanding of the medical community because of his business experience.
 Allen and his wife Kriss have four children: Jordan, Tyler, Melissa and Colton.

 Rob Green, Kansas native.
 Rob holds a B.S. in Construction Science from Kansas State University and an MBA from The University of Kansas.
 Rob also holds a seat on the Board of Directors of First National Bank of Hutchinson.
-Rob and his wife Melanie have three children, Owen, Tess, and Haden.
+Rob has three children, Owen, Tess, and Haden.
 He enjoys gardening and golf and spending time in the Colorado mountains.

 Michael T. Hagley, M.D., Chief of Staff, is an interventional cardiologist at Hutchinson Clinic and the Medical Director of the Cardiac Catheterization Laboratory at Hutchinson Regional Medical Center.
 He graduated from the University of Nebraska at Omaha and the University Of Nebraska College Of Medicine.
 He completed an internal medicine residency at Akron City Hospital, in Akron Ohio and a cardiology fellowship at Washington University Medical Center in St. Louis.
 He then completed and additional year of interventional cardiology and vascular intervention training at The Cardiovascular Institute of the South in Houma, Louisiana.
 He has practiced in Hutchinson since 2002 and was the Medicine Service Line Chair from 2013-2015.
 He is now the Chief of Staff.
 In his free time he enjoys exercise, Jiu Jitsu, woodworking, playing guitar, and spending time with family.